MD82

 MD-82

-MD-82 is the representative branch of the McDonnell Douglas MD-80 family, capturing the early high-volume branch most closely tied to the family’s mass-market years.
+MD-82 is a partially retired member of the McDonnell Douglas MD-80 family, known for the early high-volume branch most closely tied to the family’s mass-market years.

 McDonnell Douglas MD-80 family